-Advanced cancer can sometimes make fluid build up in the tummy (abdomen).
+Advanced cancer can sometimes cause fluid to build up in the tummy (abdomen).
 The medical name for this is ascites.
 Treatments to remove the fluid or prevent it from building up include having a tube inserted, water tablets or having chemotherapy.

 Your doctor can put a small tube into the abdomen to drain off the fluid.
 This reduces the swelling and makes you feel more comfortable.
 It’s called abdominal paracentesis (pronounced para-sen-tee-sis) or an ascitic tap (pronounced ass-it-ic tap).

 Draining the fluid relieves symptoms in 90 out of 100 people (90%).

 The fluid sometimes builds up again after a while so your doctor might suggest that you have medicines to try to slow the build up.
 They may suggest that you have a long term drain.